 Composite and wood shutters can be ordered unfinished, primed or fully painted.
 The paint used in the finishing stage is the same for both materials for a very similar result.
 The process begins after a final sanding of the raw shutter.
 Primer is applied to cover all surfaces.
 The primer is then sanded and two separate top coats are applied in a satin sheen.

 Bahama shutters hinge at the top and swing out from the bottom.
 When closed they decrease visibility into the building and provide reasonable protection from storms and debris.
 Open Bahama shutters cast shade to a window in the direct sun and simultaneously allow the occupant to view through the louvers.
 Composite material does not allow for open louvers and basically defeats the purposed of design intention.
 Bermuda shutters can only be constructed out of wood.

 Exterior wood shutters are strong, durable and attractive.
 They have all of the elements for the ultimate shutter installation.
 In our opinion (and we think about this a lot), wood shutters are best for historic renovations, functional installations and for overall authenticity.
 It may also be beneficial to compare wood shutters vs vinyl shutters.

 Outdoor composite shutters very effectively mimic the appearance of wood shutters.
 The biggest benefit of composite shutters is the longevity.
 With the proper maintenance, a homeowner can expect decades of service from exterior composite shutters.
-Comparing composite vs vinyl shutters may also be advantageous.
+Comparing composite vs vinyl shutters or composite to PVC shutters may also be advantageous.